 Involuntary manslaughter does not apply to acts that you commit while driving a car (those are covered by California's vehicular manslaughter laws).28

-If convicted of involuntary manslaughter, you face two, three, or four years in the state prison.29
+If convicted of involuntary manslaughter, you face two, three, or four years in county jail.29

 California's vehicular manslaughter laws apply to situations where a driver drives